Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 Instant Pot carnitas have become one of our favorite make-ahead camping meals!
 We love how this Mexican pulled pork is fall-apart tender and full of flavor, making it perfect for outdoor adventures.

-We like to prepare a big batch before heading out and store it in airtight containers.
-The carnitas reheat beautifully at the campsite, and the crispy edges add such amazing texture to every bite.
+We usually prep a big batch before heading out and stash it in airtight containers.
+The carnitas reheat beautifully at the campsite, and those crispy edges add such amazing texture to every bite.

-What makes carnitas truly special is their versatility.
-We can use them in tacos, burritos, or as a topping for salads.
-Sometimes we even stuff them in quesadillas for a quick lunch between hikes.
+What really makes carnitas shine is how versatile they are.
+We stuff them into tacos, burritos, or pile them on salads—sometimes even quesadillas for a quick lunch between hikes.

-For easy meal prep, we often package our carnitas with different fixings.
-Maybe tortillas and cheese one night, or over rice another.
-Having multiple meal options from one protein makes our camping menu planning so much simpler!
+For easy meal prep, we like to package our carnitas with a mix of fixings.
+Maybe tortillas and cheese one night, maybe over rice the next.
+Having multiple meal options from one protein just makes camping menu planning feel so much less stressful.

 Instant Pot Carnitas Recipe